ngageoint/hootenanny/README.md

 Hootenanny on Ubuntu and requires a higher level of Linux expertise.
 Setting up a Hootenanny development environment on CentOS/RHEL is neither advised nor supported.

+Neither the Ubuntu or CentOS/RHEL installation documents currently include instructions for installing Hadoop.

 # Redistribution

 Hootenanny was developed at the National Geospatial-Intelligence Agency (NGA) in collaboration with DigitalGlobe.
 The government has "unlimited rights" and is releasing this software to increase the impact of government instruments by providing developers with the opportunity to take things in new directions.
 The software use, modification, and distribution rights are stipulated within the GNU General Public License.
 The GPL license is available in LICENSE.txt